Starring-Mia Farrow, John Cassavetes, Ruth Gordon

 Reviewed June 17, 2014

 Rosemary’s Baby is not only a great film, it’s a masterpiece.
-Easily one of my favorites in the horror genre, it’s also towards the top of my favorite films list.
+Easily one of my favorites in the horror genre, it’s also towards the top of the list of my favorite films.

 The beauty of this film is the power of suggestion and subtleties.
 It has none of the blood, gore, or standard horror frights one might expect.
 It doesn’t need them.